Seekatar/OktaPosh/docs/New-OktaUser.md

 # New-OktaUser

 ## SYNOPSIS
-Create a new user in Okta
+Create a new user in Okta, with or without a password

 ## SYNTAX